Does Myanmar soldiers' murder confession prove Rohingya genocide? | DW | 15.09.2020

-Two soldiers have confessed to killing dozens of Rohingya, in what could be a game-changer in an ongoing international genocide investigation, human rights experts say.
+Two soldiers have confessed to killing dozens of Rohingya in a video released by activists.
+It could be a game-changer in an ongoing international genocide investigation, human rights experts say.

 Two Myanmar soldiers are currently believed to be in custody at the International Criminal Court (ICC) in The Hague, two months after they confessed on video to "exterminating" minority Rohingya Muslims in Myanmar's Rakhine state.